Ex post facto law: Canada

-In Canada, ex post facto criminal laws are constitutionally prohibited by paragraph 11(g) of the Charter of Rights and Freedoms.
-Also, under paragraph 11(i) of the Charter, if the punishment for a crime has varied between the time the crime was committed and the time of sentencing following a conviction, the convicted person is entitled to the lesser punishment.
+In Canada, ex post facto criminal laws are constitutionally prohibited by section 11(g) of the Charter of Rights and Freedoms.
+Also, under section 11(i) of the Charter, if the punishment for a crime has varied between the time the crime was committed and the time of sentencing following a conviction, the convicted person is entitled to the lesser punishment.
 Due to section 1 and section 33 of the Charter of Rights and Freedoms these rights are not absolute, and may be overridden.

 The Canada sex offender registry, which went into effect on December 15, 2004, is somewhat retroactive.
 When the registry was created, all offenders who were on the Ontario sex offender registry, which was created in 2001, were required to register on the national registry.
 In addition, sex offenders in all provinces who were serving a sentence (whether imprisoned or on probation or parole) on December 15, 2004, were required to register, regardless of when their offense and conviction occurred.
 However, the registry was not retroactive to anybody who had completed their sentence by late 2004 and was not on the Ontario registry.
 Canadian courts have never ruled on the somewhat retroactive nature of the sex offender registry, since this seems to have never been challenged.

 Sex offender registration was not mandatory for sex offenders until 2011, and had to be ordered by a judge.
 Sex offender registration was seemingly mandatory for people convicted before December 15, 2004, who were serving a sentence on that date, but was only optional for sex offenders convicted between December 15, 2004, and January 1, 2011.

 Because section 11 of the Charter is among the sections that can be overridden under section 33 (the notwithstanding clause), Parliament could in theory enact ex post facto laws by invoking section 33.
 However, the federal Parliament, which has exclusive jurisdiction over criminal law, has never attempted to enact an ex post facto law (or any other law) using section 33.

 The Charter prohibition applies only to criminal law.
 Changes to civil law in Canada can be, and occasionally are, enacted ex post facto.
 In one example, convicted murderer Colin Thatcher was ordered to forfeit proceeds from a book he had published (after being paroled from prison) under a Saskatchewan law.
 Although the law was passed long after Thatcher's murder conviction, the courts have ruled that such laws prescribe only civil penalties (as opposed to additional criminal penalties) and are thus not subject to Charter restrictions.